 Terms and regulations

-Doctoral awards are intended for applicants who have been enrolled in a doctoral research program for less than 14 terms as of April 30, 2018
+Doctoral awards are intended for applicants who are enrolled in a doctoral research program for 14 terms or less as of April 30, 2019.

 The number of enrolment terms is calculated from the first application date to a research doctoral program related to human health.

-Individuals who enroll directly in a doctoral research program after their undergraduate degree or after a professional master’s program and individuals who are taking an accelerated path into a doctoral research program without having received a master’s diploma must first apply to the master’s research award if they are eligible.
+Individuals who enroll directly in a doctoral research program after their undergraduate degree or after a professional master’s program and individuals who are taking an accelerated path into a doctoral research program without having received a master’s diploma must first apply to the master’s research award if they are eligible (3 terms or less as of April 30th, 2019).

 If the candidate’s supervisor is located outside of Québec, that person should still meet the criteria of university researcher or clinical university researcher in terms of university affiliation and autonomy (see the Definitions section of the Common General Rules).